-OPTION 2: SHARED SEAT We have many requests from couples who wish to share this bench reducing the cost of the space.
+OPTION 2: SHARED SEAT We receive many requests from couples who wish to share this bench, reducing the cost of the overall trip.
 This space is recommended if your spouse or partner does not photograph as much and you have minimal camera gear.
-We use the third row bench seat (3 seats across) for two guests.
+We use the third row bench seat (three seats across) for two guests.

-SHARED SEAT 10,300 USD per person sharing – few spaces available at this rate
+SHARED SEAT** 10,400 pp sharing – few spaces available at this rate

 $1000 Per person due at time of booking